NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 * `useSsmSetCountsQuery`
 * `useCaseSetCountsQuery`

-## Creating a cohort
+## Creating a Cohort

-Depending on what your application does, you may want to create a new cohort.
-Although the GDC Portal SDK provides a number of functions for creating a new cohort.
-It is highly recommended that the application use the provided Button and SaveCohortModal components to create a new cohort.
-The Button and SaveCohortModal components are located in the `@gff/portal-proto` package.
+Depending on the application function, if may be beneficial to create a new cohort.
+Although the GDC Data Portal SDK provides a number of functions for creating a new cohort.
+It is highly recommended that the application use the provided `Button` and `SaveCohortModal` components to create a new cohort.
+The `Button` and `SaveCohortModal` components are located in the `@gff/portal-proto` package.

 To create a cohort using the SaveCohortModal component the following code can be used:
 In summary, the above code flow is:

-1. The ProjectsCohortButton component renders a button with the label "Save New Cohort".
+1. The `ProjectsCohortButton` component renders a button with the label "Save New Cohort"
 2. When the button is clicked, it sets the state variable `showSaveCohort` to true, which triggers the rendering of the `SaveCohortModal` component.
 3. The `SaveCohortModal` component passed:
-   * an onClose function that sets the showSaveCohort state variable to false.
+   * An onClose function that sets the showSaveCohort state variable to false.
-   * a filters prop, which is an object defining the filters for the cohort based on the selected projects.
+   * A filters prop, which is an object defining the filters for the cohort based on the selected projects.
-4. The `SaveCohortModal` will use the passed filter to create, name and save the cohort when the save button is clicked.
+4. The `SaveCohortModal` will use the passed filter to create, name, and save the cohort when the save button is clicked.

 Additional details on the `SaveCohortModal` component can be found in the [Component Library](#component-library) section as well as buttons to create a saved cohort.

-## Altering a cohort
+## Altering a Cohort

 Altering a cohort is done by dispatching actions to add, remove, or clear filters.
 The following actions are available for altering the current cohort: